 CHOOSING THE SIZE OF WOOD FOR SMOKING BRISKET

 Even though finding the best wood for brisket is essential, you should also consider the shape of the wood if you want to achieve the best results.
 Here are the four options you should be aware of:

 - Chips.
-Smoking with chips is one of the most practical options for smoking meat, especially if you’re using an electric smoker without an open flame.
-However, since they are smaller, they will burn much faster and will not be able to impart the complete flavor profile that is possible with chunks, splits and logs.
+Smoking with chips is one of the most common options for smoking meat, especially if you’re using an electric smoker without an open flame.
+However, since they are so small, they will burn much faster and will not be able to impart much if any flavor like is possible with smoking chunks, splits and logs.